cqtan/ML-Cnn-Unwanted/readme.md

 Dependencies used for this are listed in the **requirements.txt** file.
 Download them easily to your current Python environment (or switch to virtual one) by navigating to the project root and entering the following:
 * `pip install -r requirements.txt`

+Or when using Anaconda:
+* `conda create --file package-list.txt`

 ---
 ## tl;dr:
 Run the following to first download SSB images: